HomuraNagato/jadeite_amazon/README.md

 ## Initialization

 Currently deployed locally.
 Ensure dependant packages are downloaded.
+Follow comments at top of programs/jadeite_sellers.py to create a database and table. create a yaml file in same location as user.yaml.example but renamed without the trailing .example with username and password substituted.
 Check that postgresql is started.
 Start with the command: `sudo service postgresql restart`.
 Other helpful commands (in place of `restart`)
 are: `status` and `stop`.
 Once the database is running, start the service with: `python main.py`.
 Copy the running on http address in a web browser.